Nothing compares to NFL betting in the US as far as the amount of money bet each year. Sportsbooks in Illinois should be no exception to this rule.

 The biggest markets will be unveiled right after the current year’s Super Bowl is in the books, while others will be sprinkled in between then and the start of training camp.
 Here are some of the most popular NFL futures bets you’ll have to choose from:

-For some bettors, that means placing bets soon after the odds are released and waiting to the end of the season.
-Other handicappers take a more active approach and remain engaged with futures constantly as they hunt for the best prices and opportunities.
+For some bettors, that means placing bets soon after the odds are released and waiting until the end of the season.
+Other handicappers take a more active approach and remain constantly engaged with futures as they hunt for the best prices and opportunities.

 The futures market also makes for a handy research tool as you get set to tackle another NFL season.
 Regular season win totals can give you a good overview of what to expect in the coming campaign, a tidbit that can be helpful for handicapping the early part of the season.

 Regular-season games are typically played on Thursdays, Sundays and Mondays.
-Each team plays a game in all but one week for 17 weeks of the regular season.
+Each team plays a game in all but one week for 18 weeks of the regular season.
 The off week is a bye week that occurs at some point during the season.
+In 2024, bye weeks run from week 5-15.
+The Bears’ bye week occurs in week seven.

-The winners of the eight NFL divisions plus the two nondivision winning teams in each conference with the best winning percentages qualify for the playoffs.
+The winners of the eight NFL divisions plus the three non-division winning teams in each conference with the best winning percentages qualify for the playoffs.

-They play a single-elimination tournament that culminates in the Super Bowl on the first Sunday in February each year.
+They play a single-elimination tournament culminating in the Super Bowl on the second Sunday in February each year.

 As NFL games are some of the most essential live sporting events for advertising purposes, many broadcast channels and streaming platforms carry them.